jawhiteley/mu_card_dividers_resize/README.md

 ## Set Parameters

+These can all be set in the R Markdown file for 1-step execution.
+Any required in the R script have definitions there, too, if you want to run it independently.

 * `pdf_file`: Name of input pdf file (or path relative to working directory)
   + I usually copy the pdf file I'm working on into this folder, to make it easier to find within R.  The paths currently assume that's where it will be.
 * Dimensions of dividers in output: `\DivWidth`, `\DivHeight`, and `\fboxrule` (border thickness)